iamFIREcracker/cb/README.md

     > cb --listen

-This will start a daemon, listening on port 5556 for commands to read from or write to the OS clipboard.
+This will start a daemon, listening on port 5556 (it's the default, but you can change it by overriding the `CB_REMOTE_PORT` env variable) for commands to read from or write to the OS clipboard.
 You might wonder: what's so good about it?
 Well, you can run it on your host machine (ie. the one with a OS clipboard), change the ssh commands you use to log into your remote dev boxes to do some port forwarding magic:

-    > ssh -R 5556:localhost:5556 ...
+    > ssh -R 5556:localhost:5556 devbox ...

-And that's it, running `cb` from the remote host (well, you will have to get `cb` installed there too..) will get you the content of the OS clipboard:
+And that's it, running `cb` from the remote host (well, you will have to get `cb` installed there too..) will get you the content of the host machine OS clipboard

     > cb
     A little suffering is good for the soul.